SimonChabrier/MVC-Twig-Starter/README.md

 ## MVC Architectural Pattern

-- implements twig as template engine
+- implements Twig as template engine
 - implements symfonyRouter
 - implements PDO in singletone design pattern (current in use)
 - implements MySqli in singletone design pattern (to try it)